Aleo-DevRel-Ambas/zero-to-zk/leo-finalize.md

 2. Futures:

 - A Future is an object representing a value that will be available at some point in the future.
-In the async/await model, functions do not return values directly; instead, they return Futures.
+In the async/await syntax, functions do not return values directly; instead, they return Futures.

 ### Rules of Async/Await Syntax
 1. Calling Async Functions: